 It will take some time to fully work out your own best diet because a diet is very complex and what works for others simply may not work for you.
 It is possible to be sensitive to just about any food even if no one else is so listening to the body carefully is needed in order to see what agrees with you.
 I did food diaries periodically for years in order to have enough data on what I was actually eating to be able to tell what worked and what didn't.

-You can use any kind of notebook or paper, but I found The Atkins Journal: A 120-Day Record to be very helpful.
-It also comes with a handy carbohydrate counter so you can look up the nutritional content of your foods.
+You can use any kind of notebook or paper.
+There are many types of food diaries available if you would like a fill in the blank format.
 I counted everything: fat, fiber, protein, calories and carbohydrate.
-I am very resistent to fat loss so I needed all the details I could get.
+I have been resistant to fat loss so I needed all the details I could get.
 I wrote down everything that passed my lips while monitoring my progress in health and weight loss.
 I call it the lab rat phase where we are weighing and measuring everything to really know what we are doing.
 It is very easy to tell yourself you are doing well enough when you really aren't.

 Luckily for many people, it really isn't so complicated.
 They get on the Atkins Induction, feel better, drop a few pounds and then easily determine their own carbohydrate tolerance and go on doing well.
 For those of us with long histories of illness, it may be a bit trickier.
 But if you just keep working on it day by day, you will get it right and reap the rewards of a diet that really works for you.